Bira/octopus-carnival/_drafts/wir-mm-4e-mind-flayers.md

 Your typical mind flayer is a solitary, megalomaniacal villain bent on total world domination, who surrounds itself with large numbers of thralls to act as its hands and eyes to enact is elaborate plans on whatever society they're targetting.
 That doesn't mean the illithid is a coward!
-Should see the need to get into a fight personally, it will do so without hesitation.
+Should it see the need to get into a fight personally, it will do so without hesitation.
 There's no limit to the number of thralls a single illithid may control - the process of creating them involves brain surgery, not active psychic domination.
 So those organizations may be quite large, and composed of a mix of thralls and willing (or ignorant) collaborators.